Vehicles and Parking

 - The College reserves the right to use permit parking areas for special events to the exclusion of permit holders.
 In the event of limited parking in resident lots, vehicles must be parked in Villa Lot.

 - Disabled vehicles must be reported to the Office of Campus Safety and Security.
-Permission may be obtained from the Director or Assistant Director of Campus Safety and Security to leave the vehicle on campus for a period of time.
+Permission may be obtained from the Director or Assistant Director of Campus Safety and Security to leave the vehicle on campus for a limited period of time.
 Unreported disabled vehicles will be towed.

 Designated Parking Areas